Bluebelle (ship): Previous insurance fraud

 Searching further into Harvey's background, investigators discovered he had previously survived a 1949 car accident that had killed the second of his previous five wives and her mother, when a 1946 Plymouth De Luxe he had been driving plunged off a bridge at high speed into a bayou on a rainy night and in which he had swum to safety, leaving his wife, Joan, and her mother, Myrtle May Burgess Boylan, to drown.
-One of Harvey's yawls, the Torbatross, had also previously sunk after running into the submerged wreckage of the warship San Marcos, which had sunk in 1911 in shallow water within Chesapeake Bay.
+One of Harvey's yawls, the Torbatross, had also previously sunk after running into the submerged wreckage of the warship San Marcos, which had sunk in 1911 in shallow water within the Chesapeake Bay.
 Crew members onboard had repeatedly warned Harvey to steer his yawl clear of the wreckage, but he had repeatedly navigated his vessel around the prohibited site, claiming to his cruise passengers to be attempting to read an inscription upon a buoy marking the site.
 Harvey's powerboat, the Valiant, had also sunk under suspicious circumstances off the coast of Cuba in 1958.
 All these losses and tragedies had yielded large insurance settlements from which Harvey had financially benefitted.

+Adjustment to maritime regulations

+The circumstances surrounding Terry Jo's rescue upon an adrift cork float of a nondescript color, difficult to notice in the sea, ultimately resulted in recommendations to amend specifications for "buoyant apparatus, life floats and life rafts" to be international orange in color in order for shipwreck survivors to be noticed.
+These maritime recommendations—detailed within the U.S. Coast Guard Investigating Officer's report pertaining to Terry Jo's rescue—were officially adopted from 1962 onward.